mnot/I-D/uri-get-off-my-lawn/draft.md

 This document does not introduce new protocol artifacts with security considerations.
 It prohibits some practices that might lead to vulnerabilities; for example, if a security-sensitive mechanism is introduced by assuming that a URI path component or query string has a particular meaning, false positives might be encountered (due to sites that already use the chosen string).
+See also
+{{RFC6943}}.

 # IANA Considerations

-This document clarifies appropriate registry policy for new URI schemes, and potentially for the creation of new URI-related registries, if they attempt to mandate structure within URIs.
 There are no direct IANA actions specified in this document.

 --- back

 # Acknowledgments

-Thanks to David Booth, Dave Crocker, Tim Bray, Anne van Kesteren, Martin Thomson and Erik Wilde for their suggestions and feedback.
+Thanks to David Booth, Dave Crocker, Tim Bray, Anne van Kesteren, Martin Thomson, Erik Wilde and Dave Thaler for their suggestions and feedback.

 # Alternatives to Specifying Structure in URIs {#alternatives}